The goal of any new business is to make money, but what if you could fill your bank account and help protect the planet?

 22. Blog About the Environment

 People constantly want to learn how to be more eco-conscious with how they dress, eat and live.
 Starting a blog will let you reach and teach many people, whether you specialize in green beauty or leading a zero-waste lifestyle yourself.
-You can monetize it with ads or earn affiliate income by supporting and recommending environmentally-friendly products, services, and influencers.
+You can monetize it with ads or earn affiliate income by supporting and recommending environmentally-friendly products, services, and micro-influencers.

 23. Make Eco-Friendly Kids’ Toys

 Did you know that 90% of toys are made from plastic?
 Most parents would love the chance to move away from mainstream toys—mostly made from unsustainable materials—to environmentally conscious options.
 You can start an online store, get on Etsy or sell at local shops in your area.
 Consider making toys from biodegradable and sustainably sourced materials and non-toxic paint.